quinnkeast/product-language-framework/README.md

 ### Using the guidelines

-The content guidelines are written in Markdown and entirely contained in the `docs` directory.
+The content guidelines are written in markdown and entirely contained in the `docs` directory.
 Examples are included for most sections.
 To make this framework your own, go through the examples and update them to reflect real examples of your own product.

 ### Using the complete framework with static site generator